 2. Automate everything

-This may seem extreme, but you should simplify your everyday life as much as possible before you start your job.
-You can set up automatic bill payment, housecleaning, laundry pick-up, DVR recording, and on – whatever makes sense for your life, schedule, and budget.
+This may seem extreme, but consider simplifying your everyday life as much as possible before you start your job.
+You can set up automatic bill payment, housecleaning, laundry pick-up, DVR recording, and more – whatever makes sense for your life, schedule, and budget.
 Prepare for the worst case scenario: lots of work, all the time.
-Even if you are not super busy from the start, you may find yourself exhausted at the end of the work day from the stress of learning a new job.
 Save your brainpower for work and fun, not chores.

 3. Shop within reason

-Dress codes vary widely by office, so I suggest you hold off on any major clothes shopping until after you’ve been at work for a couple of weeks to get a sense for your office norms.
-But at a minimum (and obviously), you need to make sure you are neat and presentable starting on day one.
+Dress codes vary widely by office, so I suggest you hold off on any major clothes shopping until after you’ve been at work for a couple of weeks to get a sense for your office norms (especially in the days of remote working where offices have tended toward the casual).
+At a minimum, you need to make sure you are neat and presentable starting on day one.
 A good rule of thumb for many offices erring on the formal side (like law firms or banks) is to wear a suit your first day.
 Over time, you will probably dress more casually, as very few offices actually require formal business dress these days.
 And don’t be afraid to show your personality through your clothing if it makes you happy!